Kurt212/syncgroup/README.md

 }
 ```

-Limit number of concurrent goroutines.
+Limit the number of concurrent goroutines.

 ```go
 package main